KarenErrou/Bus-Transportation/README.md

 # Bus Transportation LBT

 This is a mobile application for bus transportations in Lebanon.
 The application is developed using Java in Android Studio.
 Google Places is used to retreive locations.

+## Technologies used
+Java
+Android Studio
+Google Places
+Dijkstra Algorithm

 ## Features:
 The application has a client mode and an employee mode.